 Proper belaying technique: Belayer's position must be in direct line with a potential fall and allow for no slack between the anchor point, if used, and the belayer.
 Horizontal traversing elements require either a movable dynamic belay system with a belay team or a static belay system using an observer.
 Back up belay is required.
-In rare, natural area, instances where there is not enough space for a backup belayer, using trained belayers to belay with an assisted-braking device or hitch is allowed.
-(Artificial climbing surfaces or elements that do not allow for a backup belay should be redesigned or their operating procedures modified to meet this requirement.)
+In rare natural areas where there is not enough space for a backup belayer or during initial set up of a course with only two trained staff, using trained belayers to belay with an assisted-braking device or hitch is allowed.
+(Artificial climbing surfaces or elements that do not allow for a backup belay must be redesigned or their operating procedures modified to meet this requirement.)